-Coronavirus (COVID-19) and It's Impact on Child Maintenance
+Coronavirus (COVID-19) and its impact on child maintenance

 Lots of you have been in touch asking about child maintenance payments during the COVID-19 lockdown.
-There's little official advice other than children under 18 should continue to see both parents and move between their two home to keep the status quo.
+There's little official advice other than children under 18 should continue to see both parents and move between their two homes to keep the status quo.
 But what happens to child maintenance payments if your situation changes?

 Child maintenance is the money a parent pays towards their child's upbringing.
 All parents have a responsibility to support their child financially, irrespective of whether you see your child.
 But if your circumstances change due to COVID-19, for example, if you lose your job or your hours or pay are reduced, you may want or need to discuss a change in the amount of money you pay to your other parent.